Coast Guard Air Station Houston: Notable

 Air Station Houston plays a major role in the aftermath of Tropical Storm Allison in June.
 With over 80 hoists throughout the 24-hour period, the Air Station was a major factor in the lives of many Houstonians.
 The flooding occurred four days after the initial storm.
-Four days prior, during the throws of the storm, an Air Station Houston helicopter flew into the storm through 65+ knot winds to perform a medevac.
+Four days prior, during the throes of the storm, an Air Station Houston helicopter flew into the storm through 65+ knot winds to perform a medevac.